ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 ## [From _Christian Intelligencer 1821-1836_](https://iiif.archivelab.org/iiif/sim_christian-intelligencer_1831-09-09_11_36?page=3)

 #### 1831-09-09

 <table style="width: 100%;"><tr><td style="width: 50%">

-ng &lt;treams must be
-That into one ingulphing sea
-Ave doomed to fa}!—
-The sea of death, whose waves roll on
-O’er the king and kingdom, crown an!
-And awallow all

-throne,

-}

-Alike the river’s lordly te,
-Alike the humble rivulet’s guide,
-Vo that sal wave—
-Death levels property and price,
-And rich and poor sleep side by side
-Within the grave.

-Our birth is but a starting place,
-Life is the running of the rice,
-And dent
-There all those glittering toys are br
 That path alone, of ail un-owg&#x27;t,

 Is found